 While facial recognition technology has many potential benefits, multiple aspects raise questions about facial recognition systems.
 Some of the most significant problems include:

-Facial recognition technology has raised serious privacy issues because of its potential use in monitoring and tracking individuals without consent or agreement.
+Facial recognition technology has sparked significant privacy concerns due to its potential for unauthorized monitoring and tracking without informed consent.
 The Reports of software companies involved in the unlawful gathering and keeping of personal data without the consent of individuals, even if it has to be used in identifying criminals, have also raised severe concerns about freedom of speech.

 Racial and Gender Bias: